google/codeworld/web/help/GuideUnit1.md

     written on it.
 Oops!

     Quotation marks tell the computer *not* to interpret something as code, but only as a piece of text.
-Variables are code and you never put quotation marks around your code.
+Variables are code, and you never put quotation marks around your code.

 You'll want to remember that defining a variable doesn't do anything by itself.